You probably saw the movies and thought, “Is Top Gun real?”

 The school brought in specialists to teach pilots and naval flight officers how to use modern advances in the cockpit and attack enemy targets appropriately.

-The school was transferred to Naval Air Station Fallon, Nevada, in 1996, and was merged into the newly formed Naval Strike and Air Warfare Center.
+In 1996, the school moved to Naval Air Station Fallon, Nevada, merging into the Naval Strike and Air Warfare Center.
+Today, it’s part of the Naval Aviation Warfighting Development Center, alongside:

 Evolution of TOPGUN

-As one teacher prepares to leave TOPGUN, a new member will take over that subject-matter expertise.
+When one instructor leaves, a new one takes over that subject-matter expertise.

 Also Read: Wings of Valor—Key Differences between Navy Pilots and Air Force Pilots